chainguard-dev/edu/content/chainguard/chainguard-images/using-the-tag-history-api.md

 ### Optional: Storing Credentials

-The username and password can be used if required, but if you’d like to use the default Docker functionality, then this is base64 encoded and stored within `~/.docker/config.json`.
+You can use the username and password you just created if required.
+However, Docker's default functionality is to encode these credentials in base64 and then store them within `~/.docker/config.json`.

 To set that up, following the previous example, replace the username and password value, keeping the colon (`:`) to separate the values.